-- Conduct a district and school level program audit - Provide a School Support Staff member to each Priority School to provide technical assistance, monitor implementation of improvement strategies, and to help with reporting requirements.
-If significant progress is not made during year 1, intensity of support by the School Support Staff will increase in year 2 and they will work directly with school governance to help oversee the transformational process.

-Support the implementation of Academy of Pace Setting Districts for districts with identified schools
+- Conduct a district and school level program audit developed by the Council of Chief State School Officers based on 9 Domains.
+Outside experts perform the audit.
+The domains in the audit parallel the Indicators of Effective Practice within Indistar and help to inform the district regarding strengths and weaknesses. - Provide a School Support Staff member to each Priority School to provide technical assistance, monitor implementation of improvement strategies, and to help with reporting requirements.
+If significant progress is not made during the first year of implementation, intensity of support by the School Support Staff will increase in the remaining two years, and they will work directly with school governance to help oversee the transformational process. - Support the implementation of Academy of Pacesetting Districts for districts with identified schools

 Academy of Pacesetting Districts is designed to build the capacity of school districts to effectively assist schools to make fundamental changes in the ongoing practices of their classrooms and school administration.
 The Academy is based upon the firm belief that school improvement is best accomplished when directed by the people closest to the students, applying their own ingenuity to achieve the results desired for their students-students they know and care about.
 Placing this high level of confidence in the ability of school personnel to chart their own course also requires that the school team is given convenient access to tools, resources, and effective practice, provided within the framework of the Academy.
 Participation in the Academy of Pacesetting Districts will elevate the level of school reform within the districts, and deepen their understanding of effective practice.
 The Academy's content framework wraps around four topical areas: 1.
 High Standards and Expectations, 2.
 Teaching and Learning, 3.
 Information for Decision Making, and 4.
 Rapid Improvement Support